robotics-upo/hunav_sim/README.md

 **Tested in ROS2 Foxy**

 The simulated people are affected by the obstacles and other people using the [Social Force Model](https://github.com/robotics-upo/lightsfm).
-Besides, some human reactions to the presence of robots have been included.
+Besides, a set of human reactions to the presence of robots have been included.

 ## Dependencies

 * You must download and install the Social Force Model library.
 Follow the instructions here: https://github.com/robotics-upo/lightsfm
 * The ros people_msgs are also required.
 At the moment of this development, people_msgs were not still available to be installed from the apt ros-foxy package server.
-You can get the package from here: https://github.com/wg-perception/people/tree/ros2
+You can get the package from here: https://github.com/wg-perception/people/tree/ros2.
+Please, copy it and put it in your workspace.
 * The ROS2 packages *nav2-behavior-tree* and *behaviortree_cpp_v3* are also needed.
   ```sh
   sudo apt install ros-foxy-nav2-behavior-tree ros-foxy-behaviortree-cpp-v3